aclonegeek/honours/README.md

 cmake --build build
 ```

+*Note*: If building with MSVC, it will place executables one directory deeper in a Debug directory.

 ## Running
 After building, the client and server executables can be located inside the `build` directory.